braisdom/TemplatedExcel/README.md

 # TemplatedExcel
-Defining Excel styles with ‘HTML’ and CSS
+Defining Excel styles with HTML and CSS.
+It's a templated language, as same as HTML